HacKanCuBa/blake2signer/README.md

 ## Documentation

-Check out this [project docs online](https://blake2signer.hackan.net) or locally with `inv docs`.
+Check out this [project docs online](https://blake2signer.hackan.net), or locally with `inv docs`.
 Alternatively, build them locally using `inv docs --build`.

+## Getting help

+For help, support, and discussions, come to our [Matrix room](https://matrix.to/#/#blake2signer:mozilla.org).
+For issues, please use the [Gitlab issue tracker](https://gitlab.com/hackancuba/blake2signer/-/issues).

 ## Notice